balcortex/100_days_code_web_development/README.md

 ### CSS Grid - Pt.
 9

 Today, I learned about the span keyword, which is an easy syntax for specifying how tall/wide an item should be without counting the grid lines.

+## Day 157 - 2024/03/10

+### CSS Grid - Pt.
+10

+Today, I learned how to position the items in the grid using the grid-template-areas property, which acts as a blueprint for the final layout.